-- Part 2 of the home address form must be completed if you do not want your address to be made public: - The name of the relevant area in which your home address is situated (if your home address is in the UK), - if you live outside the UK, the name of the country in which your home address is situated.
+- Must state home address in full - Must state if you do not want your address to be made public and to appear on the ballot paper.
+If so: - give the constituency or the relevant area in which your home address is situated or, - if you live outside the UK, the name of the country in which you reside.

-Consent to nomination form
+Consent to nomination form All candidates must consent to their nomination.